hyperfiddle/electric-fiddle/src/electric_tutorial/scroll_spool.md

 Background
 * In [Talk: Electric Clojure v3: Differential Dataflow for UI (Getz 2024)](https://hyperfiddle-docs.notion.site/Talk-Electric-Clojure-v3-Differential-Dataflow-for-UI-Getz-2024-2e611cebd73f45dc8cc97c499b3aa8b8), we demonstrated what we hope to be an abstraction safe virtual scroll, which had performance issues at the time of the talk (which was the first preview of Electric v3).
-* We said we think we can bring this performance in line with the performance of the [Electric v2 datomic browser demo](https://electric-datomic-viewer.fly.dev/(:app.datomic-browser!attribute,:abstract%52elease!name), which has fantastic performance, though it is highly optimized with about 60 LOC to implement a special scroll strategy.
+* We said we think we can bring this performance in line with the performance of the [Electric v2 datomic browser demo](https://github.com/hyperfiddle/electric-datomic-browser), which has fantastic performance, though it was highly optimized with 60 LOC to implement a special scroll strategy.
 * Here, we revisit.
 And behold, the demo from the talk is now fast!

 Not merely fast: **it's *faster* than that v2 demo, we've *beaten* it,** in three ways:
 * the viewport takes the whole screen, it is not fixed to 20 rows (which was part of the performance trick!)
-* depsite scaling to 10x more rows, the raw performance is *better*
+* depsite scaling to 10x more visible rows, the raw performance is *better*
 * the implementation is *far simpler*, essentially:
 * `(e/for [[i x] (Spool count xs offset limit)] (Row x))`
 * So, OMG!!